Mobile agent

-In computer science, a mobile agent is a composition of computer software and data that is able to migrate (move) from one computer to another autonomously and continue its execution on the destination computer.
-In reality, the mobile agent is the code/object on the move which travels in its itinerary within the network of connected nodes.
+In computer science, a mobile agent is a piece of software agent combined with data that is able to migrate from one computer to another autonomously and continue its execution on the destination with the ability to interact with other agents there.
+Rather than a client requesting data and performing actions, a mobile agent is sent to a server to perform those tasks.
+This paradigm delegates the work from the client and onto the server.